yuehhsuanhuang/yuehhsuanhuang.github.io/_pages/sports.md

 ---

-As the vice-captain of my NTUEE women's basketball team, I learned that success comes from being relentlessly present and fundamentally sound—a philosophy that I bring to every project.
+As the vice-captain of my NTUEE women's basketball team, I learned that success comes from being relentlessly present.
+This is also the philosophy that I bring to every project.

 Basketball and sports taught me a lot and helped me grow as an individual.
 I've taken 8 PE classes in NTU.
 They are softball, baseball(twice), basketball(twice), freshman fitness, handball, and I am currently taking rugby.